projectcontour/contour/site/content/docs/1.26/guides/gatekeeper.md

 ## Gatekeeper Audit

 We've seen how Gatekeeper constraints can enforce constraints when a user tries to create a new `HTTPProxy`.
-Now let's look at how constraints can be applied to pre-existing resources in the cluster.
+Now let's look at how constraints can be applied to preexisting resources in the cluster.

 Gatekeeper has an audit functionality, that periodically (every `60s` by default) checks all existing resources against the relevant set of constraints.
 Any violations are reported in the `Constraint` custom resource's `status.violations` field.
-This allows an administrator to periodically review & correct any pre-existing misconfigurations, while not having to worry about breaking existing resources when rolling out a new or updated constraint.
+This allows an administrator to periodically review & correct any preexisting misconfigurations, while not having to worry about breaking existing resources when rolling out a new or updated constraint.

 To try this out, let's revisit the previous example, and change our constraint to allow a maximum retry count of four.